 Juris Doctor (JD) Course Descriptions

-JD 101 Legal Research, Writing & Analysis I 2 units
+Legal Writing I 2 units

 Course Description